Wisconsin Penalties for Intent to Distribute Cocaine

 Moreover, drug convictions include suspension of driving privileges for at least 6 months and up to 5 years from the date of the violation.

-What Other Charges Can Your Get Hit With?
+What Other Charges Can You Get Hit With?

-The Criminal Defense Attorney Milwaukee and Southeast Wisconsin Trusts to Get Their Charges Reduced or Dropped Completely!
+The Milwaukee Criminal Defense Attorney Southeast Wisconsin Trusts to Get Drug Charges Reduced or Dropped Completely!

 Milwaukee criminal defense attorney Tom Grieve has been called a “Wisconsin Rising Star” by Super Lawyers and was named one of the Top 100 Trial Lawyers in America by The National Trial Lawyers.
 Tom also received the Client’s Choice award from Avvo, among other noteworthy legal honors and awards.